 - Durable Water Repellent (DWR) coating that is added to fabrics to make them water-resistant

-- eVent: a breathable waterproof fabric that prevents moisture from passing in while allowing ventilation, and
+- Event: a breathable waterproof fabric that prevents moisture from passing in a while, allowing ventilation, and

-- TEFLON: a fabric that repels water and oils to resist stains, spills, and splashes.
+- TEFLON: a material that repels water and oils to resist stains, spills, and splashes.

 Where to Buy 5.11 Tactical Boots?

 Below are the top websites to buy 5.11 tactical boots:

 No, 5.11 tactical boots are not authorized.

 5.11 tactical boots are also not AR 670-1 compliant because the exterior of the boots is not made from cattle hide leather which disqualifies them from being AR 670-1 compliant plus, they didn’t mention anywhere that their boots are AR 670-1 friendly.

 Yes, 5.11 tactical boots are good and come with essential features for comfort and protection.
 These features include: